Lubrum/Data_Analysis-Technical-Drawing/README.md

 all_data_II[all_data_II$nota<0 | all_data_II$nota>10,]
 ```

 One student information not available in this dataset is the sex.
-We can get the sex data from the first dataset, using the student id as the key.
-We will show how we did it using student id, but this operation cannot be done anymore because of the way we encrypted student id before.
-We still have some sex information missing, showing to us that the second dataset has students not present in the first (data integration problem or data missing).
+I can get the sex data from the first dataset, using the student id as the key.
+I will show how I did it using student id, but this operation cannot be done anymore because of the way I encrypted student id before.
+Some sex information is still missing, showing to us that the second dataset has students not present in the first (data integration problem or data missing).
 This is a very difficult problem to check and address, but being aware of it is important for know what to do to correct the academic system.
-We save the information about student sex in a csv file.
+I saved the information about student sex in a csv file.

 ```R
 all_data <- rbind(BAEA, BAEE)